JJFranko/oauth2-client-cfml/README.md

 ### Adding to the providers

 You can easily create your own additional providers.
-If you do, please make a pull request to add them back into the main repository for others to benefit.
+If you do, please make a pull request to add them back into the Matts' repository for others to benefit,we've included providers into our other libraries for those providers.

 To do so, take a look at one of the existing provider components.
 These extend the core and will always need their own `init`, `buildRedirectToAuthURL` and `makeAccessTokenRequest` methods to make sure the correct required values are sent through to the providers API.

-#### Instantiation
+#### Provider Instanciation

 ```
 var oLinkedIn = new providers.linkedIn(